Oneflow-Inc/oneflow_vision_model/face_seg/README.md

 # Face Segmentastion

 ## Introduction
-This post is about face segmentation based on LinkNet34, our work is inspired by [implementaion](https://github.com/JiaojiaoYe1994/face-segmentation).
+This post is about face segmentation based on LinkNet34, our work is inspired by this PyTorch [implementaion](https://github.com/JiaojiaoYe1994/face-segmentation).